Coleman Griffith: Later life

 Griffith's professional work in athletics came to an end after the Cubs' season in 1940.
 Four years later, he became the provost of the University of Illinois; however, this position ended over a conflict with Illinois' professor of physiology, Andrew Ivy.
 The disagreement stemmed from Ivy's claim to have discovered a cure for cancer called "krebiozen".
 This conflict caused Griffith to resign by force, although he continued to work in the Department of Education until 1961.
+As provost, Griffith helped facilitate the 1951 reopening of a sport psychology laboratory at Illinois, closed since 1932, under the direction of Alfred W. Hubbard.
 After retiring from this position Griffith moved and took a new position in the Oregon State System of Higher Education until he died in 1966.